lidin/cse210-tc03/README.md

 # cse210-tc03

-# Catalina Petcu
+# Nowami Moyo
 #
-# I am from Cluj-Napoca, Romania, but will be living in Prague for the next few months.
-I am excited about our new semester and working with Git.
-I love reading and learning new things.
+# Hi All my name is Nowami Moyo, I am from Johannesburg South Africa, I was originally born in Zimbabwe.
+This is my second year at BYU-I, most of the work I have do so far has been related to web design.
+I am looking forward to learning with you all.